TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 73/Psalms 73.17.md

 ---

-Until I went into the sanctuary of God, And considered their latter end.
+Until I entered God's sanctuary, and considered their latter end.